ionic-team/starters/ionic-angular/official/aws/README.md

 ### Hosting app on Amazon S3

 Since your Ionic app is just a web app, it can be hosted as a static website in an Amazon S3 bucket.
-To do this, copy the web assets to the S3 bucket:

 ```
 npm run build
-aws s3 cp --recursive ./www s3://WEBSITE_BUCKET
+awsmobile publish
 ```

-Where `WEBSITE_BUCKET` is an S3 bucket configured with static hosting.